 - Discounts.
 The idea is similar to creating packs, except the focus is on the same product.
 For example, you can offer a 30% discount when you buy 4 or more vanilla-scented candles.
 You’ve got a much better chance of having an AOV that’s higher than the value of a single item.

 - Free shipping.
 By putting in place a free shipping policy above a certain amount, there’s a good chance your clients will fill up their basket enough to get the freebie.
-This is a common tactic with restaurants that deliver.
+This is a common tactic among restaurants that deliver.

 - Return policy.
 Even though returns are a real pain for e-commerce merchants, a forgiving return policy, at least for the priciest items, is a good way to reassure clients and boost sales.
 You increase your AOV in return for reassuring your customers.